chanhi2000/devlog/src/explore/github/library.md

   - [🌐Official Site](https://www.foundationdb.org)
 - [minetest/minetest][minetest/minetest]: Minetest is an open source voxel game engine with easy modding and game creation <GithubTags tagItems="c-plus-plus;lua;game-engine;minetest;voxel;cpp11;voxel-engine" />
   - [🌐Official Site](https://www.minetest.net)
+- [Z4ee/StarRail-S-GC][Z4ee/StarRail-S-GC]: This repository provides code for a simple cheat for the game Honkai Star Rail.
+For informational purposes only.
+Use at your own risk.

 ---

 <!-- C & C++ -->